dmbeskow/dmbeskow.github.io/README.md

 # Analytic musing and munging

 I use this blog to record and share some R Programming ideas.
+I created this with a modified Jekyll Now blog template.
+The original ReadMe file is contained below.

 # Jekyll Now